 Whilst on set gaining experience, it’s prime time for networking.
 Get to know the players, cast, crew and influential personnel who may call on you in the future.
 The big breaks for makeup artists starting out tend to come when a small production they were working on blows up and you’re asked to come aback when the budget grows.
 Make sure to bring business cards and don't be shy to hand them out.
 A quick link to you portfolio via your phone is also handy to show your work to anyone that's interested.

 Aside from learning how to get a makeup artist job on TV or in film, you'll need to take a bit of time to fully understand what the life of a media makeup artist looks like.

 Media makeup artists often work very long hours and can be on location for weeks, sometimes months at a time.
 The glamour of working a film or TV sounds great but it's a lot of hard work with long stints of waiting around.
 SFX makeup work can be particularly gruelling as certain looks often take hours to put on an actor.
 Makeup artists are required to stick around for touch ups while filming takes place and then spend a few more hours removing the makeup at the end of a long day.

 Another major disturbance as a media makeup artist is being away from your friends and family during filming.
 Ensure you've a way to call, message or video chat throughout the time and don't forget a good book - you'll need it!

-If you clicked into this article looking for information on how to become a makeup artists for tv or how to become a makeup artist for film, we hope that the tips and insights in this article will help you land makeup artist jobs on tv and film sets in the near future.
+If you clicked into this article looking for information on how to become a makeup artists for tv or how to become a makeup artist for film, we hope that the tips and insights we've shared will help you land makeup artist jobs on tv and film sets in the near future.
 Best of luck!